Views 509

 Selecting Appropriate Thread

-- Compatibility: Verify the thread type works well with both my fabric and the piping cord.
+- Compatibility: Ensure the thread type is ideal for my fabric and piping cord.

 Tips for Finishing Touches

-Before I attach the piping, I always make certain to trim any excess fabric at the ends for a clean finish.
+Before adding the piping, I always trim off any excess fabric at the ends so it has a nice finish.

 Frequently Asked Questions